-Upon completion of this offering, our issued and outstanding shares will consist of 34,800,000 Class A Shares and 5,000,000 Class B Shares.
-We will be a controlled company as defined under Nasdaq Stock Market Rules because, immediately after the completion of this offering, Mr. Fu Xiaowei, our controlling shareholder, will own approximately 41.76% of our total issued and outstanding Class A Shares, and 100% of our total issued and outstanding Class B Shares, representing approximately 84.97% of the total voting power of our capital stock.
+Our issued and outstanding shares consists of 34,425,000 Class A Shares and 5,000,000 Class B Shares.
+We are a controlled company as defined under Nasdaq Stock Market Rules because, immediately after the completion of this offering, Mr. Fu Xiaowei, our controlling shareholder, will own approximately 42.22% of our total issued and outstanding Class A Shares, and 100% of our total issued and outstanding Class B Shares, representing approximately 85.20% of the total voting power of our capital stock.

-After this offering, Mr. Fu Xiaowei will control shares representing more than 50% of the total voting power of our shares.
 As a result, this concentrated control may limit or preclude your ability to influence corporate matters for the foreseeable future, including the election of directors, amendments of our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transaction requiring shareholder approval.
 In addition, this may have anti-takeover effects and may prevent or discourage unsolicited acquisition proposals or offers for our capital stock that you may feel are in your best interest as one of our shareholders.

-Assuming Mr. Fu Xiaowei continues to hold all of his existing Class A Shares as disclosed in the section entitled "Principal Shareholders" on page 104 of the Public Offering Prospectus, he will have to maintain at least 52.87% of Class B Shares to continue to control the outcome of matters submitted to shareholders for approval.
+Assuming Mr. Fu Xiaowei continues to hold all of his existing Class A Shares as disclosed in the section entitled "Principal Shareholders" on page 104 of the Public Offering Prospectus, he will have to maintain at least 52.68% of Class B Shares to continue to control the outcome of matters submitted to shareholders for approval.